 The workshops are targetted to different ages and groups, and we work in partnership with schools, civic centers, associations and cultural centers.

-The MTG creates and maintains resources around music technology.
-Most of them are of interest to the research community, like the software and datasets, but we are also interested in reaching a wider audience.
-Here we list some of the online resources that we maintain and that have a wider relevance.
-Other online education resources are also available from the education page.
+The MTG creates and maintains a number of useful resources.
+Most of them are of interest to the research community, like software and datasets, but we are also interested in having resources of relevance for a wider audience, like the ones listed here.
+More resources are listed in the education page.